spectrocloud/librarium/docs/docs-content/automation/crossplane/deploy-cluster-aws-crossplane.md

     :::tip

-    You can access the Palette UI and simulate creating a cluster profile to gather the packs' required values to create a cluster profile through Crossplane.
+    If you want to use different packs in your cluster profile, you can access the Palette UI and simulate creating a cluster profile to gather the pack's required values.
 During the cluster profile creation, click the API button to display the API payload.
-You will find the values of each pack's `name`, `tag`, `uid`, `registryUid`, and `values` parameters.
+You will find the values of each packs' `name`, `tag`, `uid`, `registryUid`, and `values` parameters.

     :::